 The Orlan-10s modular design is provided with several interchangeable payloads allowing for greater mission flexibility.
 It carries a day-light camera, a thermal imaging camera, a video camera, and a radio transmitter in a gyro-stabilized camera pod fitted under the fuselage.
 The cameras provide real-time intelligence, 3D maps, surveillance, and aerial reconnaissance of ground-based targets.

-The payloads’ imagery, video, and other sensor data are transmitted to the ground control station in real-time through a data link using 3G/4G cellular networks.
-The Orlan-10 is fitted with electronic warfare capability and can differentiate between friendly and enemy means of transmitting the information.
+The payloads’ imagery, video, and other sensor data are transmitted to the ground control station in real time through a data link using 3G/4G cellular networks.
+The Orlan-10 is fitted with electronic warfare capability and can differentiate between friendly and enemy means of transmitting information.
 It can mount interference transmitters and set up zones for cellular jamming.

 Command and control modes